TTFA members push back; black eye for DJW-led board as “unconstitutional” AGM postponed

 Look Loy suggested that having the compliance deadline so close to the start of the domestic season could leave organisers scrambling to adjust schedules if clubs were then found to be non-compliant.
 And the TTSL president countered that the deadline should be 31 December 2017.

-In the end, though, the EOGM opted to compel all non-compliant members to submit a report by 31 January 2018, which spelt out their individual difficulties so they could be addressed before the 31 March.
+In the end, though, the EGM opted to compel all non-compliant members to submit a report by 31 January 2018, which spelled out their individual difficulties so they could be addressed before the 31 March deadline.

-The EOGM was followed immediately by the AGM.
-But, because the John-Williams-led board wilfully withheld relevant documents from its members—when constitutionally due—on the shaky ground of compliance, the meeting was called off before it had properly begun.
+The EGM was followed immediately by the AGM.
+But, because the John-Williams-led board had willfully withheld relevant documents from its members—when constitutionally due—on the shaky ground of compliance, the meeting was called off before it had properly begun.

+Well anything was better than Tim Kee and Phill… wait, hold on.